google/turbinia/docs/user/install.md

         for more information.
     *   The current configuration does not enable alert notifications by default.
         Please see [here](#grafana-smtp-setup) for the instructions
+    *   If you are running multiple workers on a given host and within containers, ensure that you are mapping the host `OUTPUT_DIR` path specified in the configuration file `.turbiniarc` to the containers so that they can properly update the `RESOURCE_STATE_FILE`.

 *   Initialize terraform and apply the configuration
     *   `./deploy.sh --no-timesketch`
         *   If the `--no-timesketch` parameter is not supplied, Terraform will also